allenai/pipeline/README.md

 ------------------

-Serialization of a data structure of type T into an artifact of type A is represented by the ArtifactIO[T,A] trait.
-Because common cases, such as serialization to JSON and TSV, are implemented by the framework, many pipelines can be implemented end-to-end without any code that performs I/O.  Different serialization formats, i.e. different implementations of ArtifactIO, can be specified when the pipeline is constructed, while the Artifact instance specifies the physical location where the data will be stored.
+Serialization of a data structure of type T into an artifact of type A is represented by the ArtifactIo[T,A] trait.
+Because common cases, such as serialization to JSON and TSV, are implemented by the framework, many pipelines can be implemented end-to-end without any code that performs I/O.  Different serialization formats, i.e. different implementations of ArtifactIo, can be specified when the pipeline is constructed, while the Artifact instance specifies the physical location where the data will be stored.